Women in STEM podcast - Uta Griesenbach

 Women series podcasts - Sian Harding

 Lizzie Lomer, Education and Communications Administrator

-Before joining Imperial College I spent three years at the Financial Ombudsman Service as an adjudicator, where my main responsibilities included resolving financial disputes and mentoring new colleagues within the redress department.
+Before joining Imperial College London I spent three years at the Financial Ombudsman Service as an adjudicator, where my main responsibilities included resolving financial disputes and mentoring new colleagues within the department.

 I started at NHLI as an Operations Trainee in October 2016.
 I applied for the Operations Trainee scheme at NHLI as I was attracted to the varying experience and training that it offered.
 I felt that the scheme provided the perfect opportunity for me to develop the necessary knowledge and skills to progress within the higher education sector.